Are you looking forward to investing in SBI Life Smart Privilege Plan?

 - Cancelled cheque with the policyholder’s name on it

-- In case the cancelled cheque does not have a pre-printed name, account number, or a new account is mentioned on the cheque, then the passbook copy/bank statement having the pre-printed name and the account number is required
+- In case the cancelled cheque does not have a pre-printed name, or account number, or a new account is mentioned on the cheque, then the passbook copy/bank statement having the pre-printed name and the account number is required for review.

-- ID proof (PAN Card, Aadhaar Card, Passport, Driving License, Voters ID)
+- ID proof (PAN Card, Aadhar Card, Passport, Driving License, Voters ID)

 - Policy surrender or cancellation form